geodynamics/pylith/docs/user/intro/new.md

 * Updated to Python 3.
   * Pythia/Pyre, spatialdata, and PyLith have all been migrated to Python 3; and
   * The nemesis package has been merged into Pyre/Pyre.

-See [Release Notes](../../intro/release-notes.md) for a summary of features and bug fixes for each release.

-% End of file